HaihangWu/HaihangWu.github.io/_pages/about.md

 News
 ======
-* [07/06/22] Pass my PHD confirmation meeting.
+* [07/06/22] Pass PHD confirmation meeting.
-* [28/01/22] Pass my PHD pre-confirmation meeting.
+* [28/01/22] Pass PHD pre-confirmation meeting.
-* [06/05/21] Start my PHD Research at University of Melbourne.
+* [06/05/21] Start PHD Research at University of Melbourne.

 <!---
 * [10/12/20] A paper accepted to SIGMOD (Core Rank A*).